-From early 2019, we plan to open leagues across Perth and Western Australia.
+From early 2019 (late February to early April), we plan to open several leagues across Perth and Western Australia.
 Soon after, we plan to be able to provide leagues to the rest of the country.
 The leagues page on this site will give you a run-down on the leagues that are currently available and in development.
-If you’re interested in joining a league, but don’t have one near you, just get in touch (email@example.com) and we’ll do our best to raise interest and open a league in your area.
+If you’re interested in joining a league, but don’t have one near you, get in touch (firstname.lastname@example.org) and we’ll do our best to raise interest and open a league in your area.
 Get in touch if you’re a soccer club, company or local authority who wants to bring a league to your area.

 If you want an idea of how it’s done back in the United Kingdom, read this!
 Our process might be a little bit different, but get in contact with us at email@example.com if you’d like to start working something out.

 Can I join on my own or do I need to bring team mates?

 In the UK, more than 70% of players join on their own, so you’ll be in good company here.
 You can also join with friends, colleagues, or family.
 It’s up to you.
 Once we have all the players we put them into balanced teams (using a super clever algorithm we developed to ensure a good mix).